danielcelliot/danielcelliot/README.md

-👋 Hi, I’m Daniel Elliot, and I'm a software developer of 4 years.
-Previously IT Technician for over 10 years.
+👋 Hi, I’m Daniel Elliot, and I am a software developer of 2 years.
+I have over 10 years experience as an IT Technician.

-- This repository includes samples of my code that were used to build academic, personal and production projects.
+- This repository includes samples of my code that were used to build academic, personal and production applications.

+Production Projects:

+Personal Projects:

+Academic Projects: